- Instructions for Form 1040-C - Introductory Material

 Dual-status tax year.

 A dual-status tax year is one in which you have been both a resident alien and a nonresident alien.
 The most common dual-status tax years are the years of arrival and departure.
 In figuring your income tax liability for a dual-status tax year, different U.S. income tax rules apply to each status.
-You must follow these rules in completing Form 1040-C. See the Form 1040NR instructions for details.
+You must follow these rules in completing Form 1040-C. See the Instructions for Form 1040-NR for details.

 Certain resident aliens who leave the United States during the year may be subject to tax under section 877A.
-These resident aliens compute their tax using the method prescribed under section 877A when completing Form 1040-C. See chapter 4 of Pub.
+These resident aliens compute their tax using the method prescribed under section 877A when completing Form 1040-C. See Form 8854 and its instructions.
+Also, see chapter 4 of Pub.
 519 for more information.

 Income effectively connected with a U.S. trade or business—nonresident aliens.

 If you are a nonresident alien, the tax on your income depends on whether the income is or is not effectively connected with a U.S. trade or business.